Rapporteur judge

-Rapporteur Judge or Rapporteur-Judge is a term for number of judicial officials similar to judicial assistant at highest court (especially at constitutional court), usually functioning as rapporteur while having status equivalent to lower ordinary court judges.
+A rapporteur judge or rapporteur-judge is a judicial official similar to a judicial assistant at a territory's highest court (especially at a constitutional court), usually functioning as rapporteur while having a status equivalent to lower ordinary court judges.

 South Korea

 Overview

-In South Korea, Rapporteur Judges, formerly known as 'Constitutional Research Officers') or "Constitutional Rapporteur Judges" are officials that support nine Justices in the Constitutional Court of Korea.
-They exercise investigation and research for review and adjudication of cases, to prepare memoranda and draft decisions, which makes them as kind of judicial assistant for Justices in Constitutional Court of Korea.
-The number of Rapporteur Judges in the Court is currently around 60.
-Some of Rapporteur Judges are assigned to each of Justices, while others work independently under supervise of Rapporteur Judges with considerable seniority.
-They cannot participate or vote in deliberation between Justices.
+In South Korea, rapporteur judges, formerly known as "constitutional research officers", or "constitutional rapporteur judges" are officials that support the nine justices of the Constitutional Court of Korea.
+They conduct investigations and research for the review and adjudication of cases, to prepare memoranda and draft decisions, which makes them akin to assistants for justices in the Constitutional Court of Korea.
+The number of rapporteur judges in the court is currently around 60.
+Some rapporteur judges are assigned to each of the justices, while others work independently under the supervision of rapporteur judges with considerable seniority.
+They cannot participate or vote in deliberation between justices.

 Appointment

-South Korean Rapporteur Judges are one of position appointed by President of the Constitutional Court of Korea with consent of Council of Constitutional Court Justices, under article 16(4) of 'Constitutional Court Act'.
-Among the officials at the Court requiring consent of the Council for appointment are Secretary General of the Court, Deputy Secretary General and other officials as Director (above Grade 3) in Department of Court Administration.
-Some of newly appointed Rapporteur Judges without enough career record before appointment are called as 'Junior Rapporteur Judges' or 'Assistant Rapporteur Judges' under article 19-2 of the Act.
+South Korean rapporteur judges are appointed by the president of the Constitutional Court of Korea with the consent of the Council of Constitutional Court Justices, under article 16(4) of the Constitutional Court Act.
+Among the officials at the court requiring consent of the council for appointment are the secretary general of the court, deputy secretary general and other officials as director (above grade 3) in the Department of Court Administration.
+Some newly appointed rapporteur judges without enough career record before appointment are called junior rapporteur judges or assistant rapporteur judges under article 19-2 of the act.